Burq11/Bachelor-Thesis/docs/progress.md

 - expose the endpoints via notebook [x]

 **Outcome and Bottelnecks**
-*endpionts were accesable, but the code and logic is quite complicated.
+*endpoints were accesable, but the code and logic is quite complicated.
 Maybe we can hide the request somewhere under a button or a feature
 *
 ---